Pontus Nyholm: Professional career

 Nyholm turned professional after the European Amateur Team Championship in July 2021.
 He made a few starts on the Challenge Tour where he was tied 6th at the Finnish Challenge and tied 7th at the British Challenge.

 He joined the 2022 Korn Ferry Tour after finishing tied 29th at the Final Stage of Q-School.
 In his rookie season, Nyholm was runner-up at the Veritex Bank Championship after matching the 18-hole tournament scoring record with a 9-under 62, totaling a 20-under 264 to finish two shots behind the champion.
 He finished 50th in the season rankings.

 In 2023, Nyholm held or shared the lead ahead of the final round twice, at the Astara Chile Classic where he finished tied 18th, and the Simmons Bank Open where he finished tied 5th.

-In 2025, Nyholm earned PGA Tour membership for the first time by finishing among the top 20 players in the season-long Korn Ferry Tour points list, in what was his fourth consecutive season on the Korn Ferry Tour.
+In 2025, his fourth consecutive season on the Korn Ferry Tour, Nyholm won the Visit Knoxville Open and earned PGA Tour membership for the first time by finishing among the top 20 players in the season-long Korn Ferry Tour points list.
+On the 2026 PGA Tour he made his first cut at the Cognizant Classic, where he tied for 13th.